ship123456/VS-Code-Extension/README.md

 ## Architecture

-The extension follows a modular architecture where Visual Studio Code triggers extension commands, the command manager handles user actions, and the template engine generates Markdown documentation files.
+The extension follows a modular architecture where Visual Studio Code acts as the host environment.
+User commands are handled by the Command Manager, processed by the Documentation Generator, rendered through reusable templates, and finally written as Markdown files within the current workspace.

 ![Architecture Diagram](images/architecture_image.png)